-- Having an event calendar will help potential golfers stay informed about the best time to book tee times, as to not be held up by events.
+- Having an event calendar will help potential golfers stay informed about the best time to book tee times instead of being held up by events.

 This is one of the biggest opportunities for golf courses to add incremental revenue to their bottom line.
-We have only seen one or two course websites that included a eCommerce element for their pro shop.
+We have only seen one or two-course websites that included an eCommerce element for their pro shop.